jmalicki/apocalypse-now-essay/README.md

 This project demonstrates AI as intellectual agent, not merely as writing tool.
 See [Appendix A](./apocalypse-now-desire-and-will.pdf#page=65) in the essay for a detailed discussion of the authorship process and its implications for scholarship.

+## Notes

+Other than this notes section, and appendix A from the paper describing AI authorship, AI wrote everything in this repo.

+This is not an attempt at scholarly work, but just me having fun.
+I just wanted to understand the film's deeper meaning, and I asked AI because Google did not give me the answers.
+Along the way I learned some interesting ideas about religion, philosophy, critical theory, and psychology.
+I don't think I had even heard of several of these thinkers before.

+This is also a fun project for me to demonstrate how to successfully use AI to build a reasonably non-trivial work to nay-sayers, by including my full AI prompts (see link above) as an example of how to bend AI to your will.

+On that note speaking of will, everyone gets everything he wants.
+I wanted to read an essay going deep on what philosophers through time would feel about the thesis of the film, and for my sins, AI gave me one.

 ## Essay Structure

 The essay examines Willard's confession through seven major lenses: